Aaron-Junker/windows-uwp.de-de/windows-apps-src/debug-test-perf/windows-app-certification-kit-tests.md

 ### <a name="background"></a>Hintergrund

-Microsoft Store erfordert, dass alle Anwendungen, die Direct3D verwenden, ordnungsgemäß auf Featureebene 9 @ no__t-01-Grafikkarten renderfähig sind oder fehlschlagen.
+Microsoft Store requires all applications using Direct3D to render properly or fail gracefully on feature level 9\-1 graphics cards.

-Da Benutzer die Grafikhardware auf Ihrem Gerät nach der Installation der App ändern können, muss Ihre APP beim Start erkennen, ob die aktuelle Hardware die Mindestanforderungen erfüllt, wenn Sie eine mindestmerkmals Stufe über 9 @ no__t-01 auswählen.
+Because users can change the graphics hardware in their device after the app is installed, if you choose a minimum feature level higher than 9\-1, your app must detect at launch whether or not the current hardware meets the minimum requirements.
 Wenn die Mindestanforderungen nicht erfüllt sind, muss Ihre App dem Benutzer eine Meldung mit den Direct3D-Anforderungen anzeigen.
 Wird zudem eine App auf ein Gerät heruntergeladen, mit dem sie nicht kompatibel ist, sollte sie dies beim Start erkennen und dem Kunden eine Meldung bezüglich der erforderlichen Voraussetzungen anzeigen.

 ### <a name="test-details"></a>Testdetails

-Der Test überprüft, ob die apps auf Featureebene 9 @ no__t-01 korrekt dargestellt werden.
+The test will validate if the apps render accurately on feature level 9\-1.

 ### <a name="corrective-action"></a>Maßnahmen

-Stellen Sie sicher, dass Ihre APP auf Direct3D Featureebene 9 @ no__t-01 ordnungsgemäß gerendert wird, auch wenn Sie davon ausgehen, dass Sie auf einer höheren Funktionsebene ausgeführt wird Weitere Informationen finden Sie unter [Entwickeln für unterschiedliche Direct3D-Featureebenen](https://go.microsoft.com/fwlink/p/?LinkID=253575).
+Ensure that your app renders correctly on Direct3D feature level 9\-1, even if you expect it to run at a higher feature level.
+Weitere Informationen finden Sie unter [Entwickeln für unterschiedliche Direct3D-Featureebenen](https://msdn.microsoft.com/library/windows/apps/hh994923.aspx).

 ### <a name="direct3d-trim-after-suspend"></a>Direct3D-Kürzung nach dem Anhalten

-> **Hinweis**  Dieser Test gilt nur für UWP-apps, die für Windows 8.1 und höher entwickelt wurden.
+> **Note**  This test only applies to UWP apps developed for Windows 8.1 and later.

 ### <a name="background"></a>Hintergrund